Skip to main content Skip to navigation

 The Ministry notes that follow-up checks are in progress.

-Compliance Failings
+Compliance failings

 In October 2022, the European Commission issued its Supranational Risk Assessment Report (SNRA) to the European Parliament and Counsel regarding the risk of money laundering and terrorist financing affecting the internal market.
 The report noted that a recent study by the European Commission found there are nearly 31,000 companies in Europe with Russian beneficial owners.
 1,400 of them have ownership (up to 5%) held by 33 individuals subject to recent sanctions.
 The study also found that the companies were mainly active in the real estate, construction, hotel, financial, and energy sectors.